inspec/inspec/docs-chef-io/content/inspec/reporters.md

 This will set the environment metadata for Automate.

-## Json-Automate Reporter
+## JSON-Automate Reporter

 The `json-automate` reporter is a special reporter that prepares the data format used by the Automate reporter. `json-automate` does not communicate on the network; rather it simply produces the JSON report format that Automate would be consuming.
 Notably, the report is based on the `json` reporter, with the following modifications:

  * Controls that appear in child profiles are de-duplicated by ID, merging up into the parent profile.
  * Child profiles are deleted, flattening the report.

-The `json-automate` reporter is primarily used for internal needs, but some users may find it useful if they wish for a JSON based reporter that merges controls.
+The `json-automate` reporter is primarily used for internal needs, but some users may find it useful if they want a JSON based reporter that merges controls.